gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    :class: with-border
    :align: center

-   Figure %s NOAA-PARALLElWORKS Home Page
+   Figure 1 NOAA-PARALLElWORKS Home Page

 Fill the ``Username / Email`` box with your username or NOAA email (usually in "FirstName.LastName" format).
 Note that the ``Username or email`` query field is case-sensitive.